Yale University--History--19th century

 Found in 3 Collections and/or Records:

-Scope and Contents Letters, 1848-1849, to Elizabeth H. Fletcher from Maria Farnum (concerning her alcoholic father) and Abby [?]; and letters, 1849-1850, to Lydia H. Fletcher from son S.W.
+Letters, 1848-1849, to Elizabeth H. Fletcher from Maria Farnum (concerning her alcoholic father) and Abby [?]; and letters, 1849-1850, to Lydia H. Fletcher from son S.W.
 Fletcher while attending Yale University (concerning the Brothers Society and the Linonian Society) and daughter Elizabeth H. Fletcher.

-Scope and Contents Letter written by James K. Duke of Scott, Kentucky to his son Basil Duke, a student at Yale College.
+Letter written by James K. Duke of Scott, Kentucky to his son Basil Duke, a student at Yale College.
 The letter chastizes Basil for not writing home soon after an illness and thus upsetting his mother.
 It is also a response to what appears to be a complaint of Basil's that Yale professors are biased towards southerners.
 His father disagrees and provides reasons as to why and also offers him advice.
 A typed transcription is included.

-Scope and Contents Two bound books by Denison Olmsted, Outlines of a course of Lectures on Meteorology, Addressed to the Senior Class in Yale College and Outlines of a Course of Lectures on Astronomy, Addressed to the Senior Class in Yale College, each page interweaved with another page of notes.
+Two bound books by Denison Olmsted, Outlines of a course of Lectures on Meteorology, Addressed to the Senior Class in Yale College and Outlines of a Course of Lectures on Astronomy, Addressed to the Senior Class in Yale College, each page interweaved with another page of notes.